SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ![ChartL](./images/PB14.jpg)
 ![SQL](./images/6a.jpg)

-While Technology generates the highest sales and profit margins, Furniture, although having significant sales, yields the lowest profit margin.
-Office Supplies, on the other hand, maintains a consistent profit margin close to Technology.
-Let's dive further by examining how this looks across different regions.
+While Technology generates the highest sales and profit margins, Furniture, despite significant sales, yields the lowest profit margin.
+Office Supplies maintain a consistent profit margin close to Technology, with rates of 13.91% and 13.59% respectively, making them the best investment options.
+Furniture, although profitable, does not convert as effectively.
+Let's further explore how these figures appear across different regions.

 #### Highest total sales and profits per category in each region
 ```sql